avivace/mvpoli/Prolog/README_Prolog.txt

 	as_valid/2
 This predicate is used on *every* operation, preparsing every argument.
-Every predicate simply calls as_valid on every argument, then calls PREDICATENAME_v (the 'real' one) with valid arguments.
+Every predicate simply calls as_valid on every argument, then calls PREDICATENAME_v (the real workhorse) with valid arguments.
 This allows every operation to accept an Expression, a Poly or a Monomial, in the same way.